Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

             in a SQL server Always On availability group.
         -   Set up an Azure Storage account to use as a witness for the database.

-        When ready to migrate:
+        When ready to migrate you have two options:

-        -   Pause the procurement web application, or put into a 'read-only' mode one is available.
+        -   Pause the procurement web application, or put into a 'read-only' mode if available.
-            **Note**: this may not be necessary if transaction volumes are low, and some increase in transaction latency can be tolerated.
+            > **Note**: this may not be necessary if transaction volumes are low, and some increase in transaction latency can be tolerated.
+Switch the SQL Always On availability group to synchronous replication mode, and wait until syncronized.
-        -   Switch the SQL Always On availability group to synchronous replication mode, and wait until syncronized.
+        -   Trigger a forced failover of the SQL Server Always On Availability Group, so the Azure VM becomes the primary replica.
-        -   Trigger a manual SQL failover, so the Azure VM becomes the primary replica.
+            > **Note**: if you used the synchronous method above, this will not be a forced failover.
+It will allow you to fail back without resynching the on-premises replica of the database in the case of a failure.
         -   Update procurement web application to use the ILB endpoint as database endpoint.
         -   Restart procurement web application.